mucsci-students/2020sp-420-WebWizards/USERGUIDE.md

    To delete an relationship, type "delete-edge" followed by a the source and destination of the edge you want to delete and press Enter key.

    To delete all of the stored edges, type "clear-edges" and press Enter key.

+CREATING A GRAPH:

+  To create a graph you will have to drag the wanted class boxes into the gray colored drop area in order to view the specified relationships in a graph form

+EXPORT AN IMAGE:

+  Click "Export Data to File" and then click the appropriate exporting format (SVG OR PNG).
+You then need to save the file to your computer in the appropriate spot.